 Over time we can truly understand what a client wants because we can understand not just what they are doing, but what the meaning of the information is they are consuming.

-As the platform delivers millions of data events to thousands of clients they create millions of behaviour events and we store those against the client profile in the Client Identity Graph.
+As the platform delivers millions of data events to thousands of clients they create millions of behavior events and we store those against the client profile in the Client Identity Graph.

 The platform when mature can select any data event and deliver it to any client in any format.
 AlphaStream has literally built a magnet for finding the needle in the financial haystack.